 - Beginning: When a team is created and the channels are set up

 - Middle: When a team is used and collaboration is actively occurring

 - End: When a team has completed its purpose and reached the end of its useful life

-Watch Microsoft MVP Jasper Oosterveld’s 3-part masterclass on demand, and get actionable advice on how to manage your Microsoft teams across the entire lifecycle, from creation to sunset.
+Watch our 3-part masterclass on how to manage Microsoft Teams across the entire lifecycle, by MVP Jasper Oosterveld

 Tip #4: Keep guest access turned on in Microsoft Teams

-Keeping self-service features (like guest access in Teams) enabled enhances productivity and boosts end user adoption.
-And, you can manage guests in your Azure AD and the same compliance and auditing protections as the rest of Microsoft 365 apply.
+Keeping self-service features (like guest access in Teams) enabled enhances productivity and boosts end-user adoption.
+And, you can manage guests in your Azure AD and the same compliance and auditing protection as the rest of Microsoft 365 apply.
 Essentially, guest access lets you maintain complete control and your data never leaves your sight!

 - As of February 8th, 2021, guest access capabilities in Microsoft Teams are turned on by default for any customers who have not configured this setting.
 This brings the Teams guest access capabilities into alignment with the rest of the suite, where the setting is already on by default.